Meteorologists are concerned with the weather and climate and carry out scientific analysis of data to make predictions

 A variety of free online meteorological courses are available at MetEd.

-The Royal Meteorological Society (RMetS) organises professional meetings and provides a route to Chartered Meteorologist status (CMet) for those who have reached and continue to maintain a high level of knowledge and experience.
-Further details are available at RMetS Chartered Meteorologist.
+RMetS organises professional meetings and provides a route to Chartered Meteorologist status (CMet) for those who have reached and continue to maintain a high level of knowledge and experience.

-The Met Office encourages its staff to manage their own careers and to apply for posts within the organisation to broaden their experience and widen their skills and knowledge base.
-It is possible to move between functions, such as research, forecasting, teaching, personnel and more commercial roles.
+If employed by the Met Office, you'll be encouraged to manage your own career and to apply for posts within the organisation to broaden your experience and widen your skills and knowledge base.
+It's possible to move between functions, such as research, forecasting, teaching, personnel and more commercial roles.

-Most positions are located at the Met Office headquarters in Exeter and Aberdeen, but entrants to forecasting positions must be willing to move around the country to regional weather centres in order to progress.
+Most positions are located at the Met Office headquarters in Exeter and Aberdeen, but when you start out in forecasting positions, you must be willing to move around the country to regional weather centres in order to progress.

 With experience, you may move on to a management position, such as project or team leader, or into a training role.
 There are also opportunities for collaborative work with other organisations throughout the world.